294coder/Dif-PAN/README.md

 <td><img src="https://raw.githubusercontent.com/294coder/blog_img_bed/main/img3/202311232300466.png" border=0></td>
 <td><img src="https://raw.githubusercontent.com/294coder/blog_img_bed/main/img3/202311232301434.png" border=0></td>
 </tr></table>

 # Instructions

 ## Dataset

-You can find the Pansharpening dataset of [WV3, GF2, and QB](https://github.com/liangjiandeng/PanCollection) in this office repo.
+In this office repo, you can find the Pansharpening dataset of [WV3, GF2, and QB](https://github.com/liangjiandeng/PanCollection).

-We follows the [PSRT](https://ieeexplore.ieee.org/document/10044141) to implement Hyperspectral and multispectral image fusion.
+We follow the [PSRT](https://ieeexplore.ieee.org/document/10044141) to implement Hyperspectral and multispectral image fusion.
 You can find the data we use in [this repo](https://github.com/shangqideng/PSRT).

 Other instructions will come soon!

 ## Citation

-If you find our paper is useful, please consider to cite:
+If you find our paper useful, please consider citing the following:

 ```tex
 @article{DDIF,